Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Background on Point Convolution

 \subsection{Convolution Window and Output Point Cloud}

 Point-convolutional operators take as input a point cloud $( P, \phi)$ and return another point cloud $(Q, \psi)$.
-As for 2D convolutional filters, the feature vector $\psi(y)$ associated to each output point $y\in Q$ is obtained by processing a \emph{convolution window} $X_y\subset P$.
-While the grid structure of 2D images makes these operations straightforward, when working on point clouds there are multiple ways to define both the output point $y \in Q$ and the corresponding window $X_y \subseteq P$.
+As for 2D convolutional filters, the feature vector $\psi(y)$ associated with each output point $y\in Q$ is obtained by processing a \emph{convolution window} $X_y\subset P$.
+While the grid structure of 2D images makes these operations straightforward, when working on point clouds there are multiple ways to define both the output point $y \in Q$ and the window $X_y \subseteq P$.

-Typically, point-convolutional layers first select each output point $y \in Q$ and then define the convolution window $X_y$.
-A popular approach to select $y$ is random sampling from $P$, which implies that $Q \subseteq P$~\cite{AtzmonPCNNEO, BoulchConvpoint}.
+Typically, point-convolutional layers first select the output points $\{y \in Q\}$ and then, for each $y \in Q$, define the convolution window $X_y$.
+A popular approach to select $y$ is randomly sampling from $P$, which implies that $Q \subseteq P$~\cite{BoulchConvpoint, AtzmonPCNNEO}.
 In~\cite{BoulchConvpoint}, the points are sampled with replacement from $P$, but, during sampling, points $y\in P\cap Q$ or points $y\in P$ that are close to points in $Q$ are assigned a lower probability.
 When applying convolution, the cardinality of the point cloud can be reduced by sampling fewer output points than there are in the input point cloud, i.e. $|Q|< |P|$, which is similar to having a stride in standard convolutions.
 The convolution window $X_y$ can be defined either as a sphere $X_y:= \{ x \in P : \Vert x - y\Vert < \rho \}$~\cite{HuguesKPConv}, or as a set containing a fixed number of nearest neighbors of $y$ in $P$~\cite{BoulchConvpoint}.
-The two methods can be considered equivalent when the input point cloud $P$ has uniform density~\cite{hermosilla2018monte}.
+The two methods can be considered equivalent when the input point cloud $P$ has uniform density.